The Ultimate Guide to Membership Management Software

 - Creation of non-dues revenue – current best practice states that membership-based organizations should not rely heavily on membership dues.
 It is best to divest the revenue portfolio.
 One way to accomplish this is through monetization of the website through advertising, featured directory listings, and other creative applications.

 What integrations does membership management software need?

 While some providers prefer to try to build anything and everything that any organization could ever possibly need, others focus on the core of the business, using integrations with best-in-class providers to complement the work of the core system.
 Regardless of the situation, one central concept remains key to maintaining clean and consistent data – the single source of truth.

 Data integrity is key to maintaining a quality relationship with your members.
-If you misplace a payment, forget that someone renewed, send them an email after they opt out, and countless other ‘misses’, you alienate your connection with that member, and you make it less likely that they will engage with the organization.
-Even worse than that, it’s less likely that they renew.
+If you misplace a payment, forget that a member renewed, sent email communication after the recipient opted out, or countless other ‘misses’, you’ve alienated your connection with that member.
+It is now less likely that they will engage with your organization and even worse, less likely that they will renew.

 Hosting varied and disparate systems is a sure-fire way to misplace information, lose track of vital member records, confuse staff, and frustrate members.
 The easiest way to avoid this unfortunate situation is through integration.
-Integration, managed through three magical letters – API – is the process by which different software programs ‘speak’ to each other.
-Examples of integrations that help maintain clean data:
+Integration, managed through an API is the process by which different software programs ‘speak’ to each other.
+Some examples of integrations that help maintain clean data are:

 - Sync with accounting software